opconWizard/opcon-docs/docs/Files/UI/Solution-Manager/URL-Shortcuts.md

-Modern web browsers don't need you to use URL encoding even if it\'s good practice to replace special characters with percent-encoding (e.g.,
+Modern web browsers don't need you to use URL encoding even if it's good practice to replace special characters with percent-encoding (e.g.,
 - for space).
-For example, in the example above, \"run backup\" may automatically be transformed into the following:
+For example, in the example above, "run backup" may automatically be transformed into the following: